 Consumed wrongly, with the wrong amount of jeera, can have side effects.
 The dose makes the poison, so make sure to stay away from excessive jeera no matter how tempted you may get.
 Moderation is key here.

 Let us look at the potential negative effects of consuming jeera:

 1. Rapid lowering of blood sugar levels

-Jeera has a profound ability to reduce blood sugar levels because of the nutrients it contains within.
+Jeera has a profound ability to reduce blood sugar levels because of the nutrients it contains.
 Diabetics and pregnant women especially, take note.
 Never take too much at once, and always back off and enjoy your drink with less jeera if in doubt.
 Your medical provider might recommend that you reduce or cease drinking jeera water during pregnancies or if you have diabetes, and that’s one thing you must never disobey.
-Consult your doctor if jeera water is all right for you.
+Consult your doctor if drinking jeera water is all right for you.
 Most people with generally okay health can consume jeera safely with no side effects.

 2. Jeera might hamper breast milk production